 What relationships emerge when shape-similarity of city blocks are situated geographically or clustered by similarity?

+The challenge of making 100 daily maps is how to explore all the material generated in the process.
 On a wall, with each map represented on an index card, they form groups with adjacent cards and can move around to form new relationships.
+But it’s difficult to return to previous states; you can’t double tap a card to get its ‘expanded’ view; relationships between cards have to be remembered; and cards can’t exist in multiple groups simultaneously.
 What would a digital interface of this wall be like?

 The videos below show in-progress interfaces which attempt to find space between the overall ‘whole’ and the ‘individual’ object.
 There’s a thickness absent between those polar representations.
 Objects have multiple relationships, but how can this multiplicity be seen together?
 How can you be within an object but maintain connections to other elements?